cisagov/LME/README.md

 ```
 This also prints the names of the containers in the first column of text on the left.
 You'll want the container names.

+We are currently missing health checks for fleet-server and elastalert2, so if those are up they won't show healthy and thats expected.
+Health checks for these services will be added in a future version.

 If a container is missing you can check its logs here:
 ```bash
 #also try inspecting container logs: